instrumentisto/haraka-docker-image/README.md

 #### NPM packaged

 [NPM packaged plugins][2] can be easily installed via `HARAKA_INSTALL_PLUGINS` environment variable.
-Specify it as comma-separated [NPM packages], and the container will run `npm install` on its startup:
+Specify it as comma-separated [NPM] packages, and the container will run `npm install` on its startup:
 ```bash
 docker run -d -p 25:25 \
            -v /path/to/my/plugins:/etc/haraka/config/plugins:ro \